japila-books/apache-spark-internals/docs/shuffle/ShuffleManager.md

 `ShuffleManager` is an abstraction of <<implementations, shuffle systems>> that manage shuffle data.

-`ShuffleManager` is selected using [spark.shuffle.manager](configuration-properties.md#spark.shuffle.manager) configuration property.
+`ShuffleManager` is selected using [spark.shuffle.manager](../configuration-properties.md#spark.shuffle.manager) configuration property.

 `ShuffleManager` is used to create a [BlockManager](../storage/BlockManager.md#shuffleManager).

 == [[implementations]] Available ShuffleManagers

-xref:shuffle:SortShuffleManager.adoc[SortShuffleManager] is the default and only known ShuffleManager in Apache Spark.
+shuffle:SortShuffleManager.md[SortShuffleManager] is the default and only known ShuffleManager in Apache Spark.

 == [[SparkEnv]] Accessing ShuffleManager using SparkEnv

-The driver and executor access the ShuffleManager instance using xref:core:SparkEnv.adoc#shuffleManager[SparkEnv.shuffleManager].
+The driver and executor access the ShuffleManager instance using core:SparkEnv.md#shuffleManager[SparkEnv.shuffleManager].

 [source, scala]
 ----